YouTube is a great platform to build an audience and make money. We all have heard of YouTubers starting from scratch and making millions in revenue.

 There are 2 ways you can charge your subscribers - charging a one-time fee (TVOD) or a recurring fee (SVOD).

-Let’s say you have 500K subscribers for your channel on YouTube and are able to get 2000 paying customers for your streaming service who pay you $3/ month.
-This translates to a significant revenue of $6000 every month.
+Let’s say you have 500K subscribers for your channel on YouTube and are able to get 2000 paying customers for your streaming service.
+Say one subscriber pays you $5/ month.
+This translates to a significant revenue of $10,000 every month.
 You can increase this revenue by consistently creating quality videos.

 The best part is that this revenue is predictable and doesn’t fluctuate like ad-revenue.